Revisiting Coincident GR in Internal STEGR Formulation: Kinematics in Flat and Torsion-Free Spacetime

 For $\sigma = -1\,,1$, we conclude the following equation:

-and a test scalar particle obeys {\it the equation of norm-flow} in STEGR theories~\footnote{ Eq.~\eqref{EoM of test scalar particle in STEGR theories in generic frame} is named after the fact that the non-metricity indicates a norm of the vector changes along the parallel transport. }.
-In the Weyl geometry, a special case of flat and torsion-free geometries, a consistent result is demonstrated in Refs.~\cite{Wada2023, Wada:2025szz} based on information geometry~\cite{Amari2016}.
-We remark that the above result does not depend on the signature $\sigma\,$.
-Moreover, we do not fix the parameterization factor $e$ in the derivation, suggesting that the change in the local distance is allowed under Eq.~\eqref{definition of length}.
-In other words, the one-parameter diffeomorphism in the parameter $\lambda$ is lost in STEGR theories.
+and a test scalar particle obeys \textit{the equation of norm-flow} in STEGR theories.\footnote{ Eq.~\eqref{EoM of test scalar particle in STEGR theories in generic frame} is named after the fact that the non-metricity indicates a norm of the vector changes along the parallel transport. } In the Weyl geometry, a special case of flat and torsion-free geometries, a consistent result is demonstrated in Refs.~\cite{Wada2023, Wada:2025szz} based on information geometry~\cite{Amari2016}.
+We remark that the above result does not depend on the signature $\sigma$.
+Moreover, we do not fix the parameterization factor $\mathscr{E}$ in the derivation, suggesting that the change in the local distance is allowed under Eq.~\eqref{definition of length}.
+In other words, a parametrization based on a conserved norm, such as the proper time, is no longer available in STEGR theories.

+Second, we consider case ii).
+In this case, we can take an affine parameter.
+That is, based on Eq.~(\ref{redefinition of parameter}), we can impose